neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 # End

 That's it really!

-This little trick has helped us put our model into production effectively.
-I wanted to share it with the community in case it helps someone else.
+I'm sure I'll have more to add as we continue to maintain this model.
+I wanted to share this little trick that helped us put our model into production effectively.
+Hopefully someone out there finds it useful.

+If I've made a mistake or you're interested in reaching out please feel free to reach to me on [twitter](https://twitter.com/neeliyer11).